French personal pronouns: Disjunctive pronouns

 The reflexive disjunctive form soi can be used as the object of a preposition, if it refers to the same entity as the subject.
 For example, « Un voyageur sait se sentir chez soi n'importe où », "A traveller knows how to feel at home anywhere."
 Note that this does not make the verb reflexive.

+Enclitic pronouns

+While most clitic pronouns precede the verb, two categories of pronouns can be suffixed to it instead : subject pronouns in the case of inversion, and object pronouns of non-negated imperative verbs.

+Enclitic pronouns are pronounced together with the verb, causing the word-final stress to retract onto the pronoun, with the exceptions of -je and -ce, which are non-syllabic and merely add a consonant to the final syllable of the preceding verb.

+Enclitic subject pronouns

+Enclitic subject pronouns are mostly used when forming questions.
+They are also used after some sentence-initial adverbs and adverbial phrases, and in a handful of other non-interrogative sentence structures :